-Esposito retired with 717 goals and 1,590 points in 1,282 games with the Chicago Blackhawks, Boston Bruins and Rangers.
-At the time, he was just second behind Gordie Howe in both categories.
-He has since dropped to sixth all-time in goals and 10th in points.
-There is a very good chance he gets knocked down to seventh in goals as Alex Ovechkin enters the 2020-21 season with 706 goals.
+Esposito retired with 717 goals and 1,590 points in 1,282 games with the Chicago Blackhawks, Boston Bruins, and Rangers.
+At the time, he was second behind Gordie Howe in both scoring categories.
+He has since dropped to seventh all-time in goals and 10th in points.

 All About the Shutout

-Dominik Hasek made 21 saves, on Jan.
+Dominik Hasek made 21 saves on Jan.
 9, 1992, as he earned his first career shutout in the Blackhawks’ 2-0 win over the visiting Toronto Maple Leafs.
-This was his one and only shutout, in 25 games, with Chicago.
+This was his only shutout in 25 games with Chicago.
 He was traded to the Buffalo Sabres in August of 1992 because the Blackhawks also had a young goaltender named Ed Belfour on the roster.
 The fourth-round pick they received turned into Eric Daze, who scored 226 goals and 398 points in 601 games for the Blackhawks.
-Hasek retired for good in 2008 with 81 career shutouts.
+Hasek retired in 2008 with 81 career shutouts.

-Brian Boucher picked up his fifth straight shutout, on Jan.
+Brian Boucher picked up his fifth straight shutout on Jan.
 9, 2004, by making 21 saves in the Phoenix Coyotes’ 2-0 win at Minnesota.
 He broke the modern-era NHL record of four straight shutouts set by the Montreal Canadiens’ Bill Durnan in 1949.
 His shutout streak ended in the very next game when Randy Robitaille scored the only goal in a 1-1 tie with the Atlanta Thrashers.
-Boucher went 332:01 between goals allowed.
+Boucher went 332:01 of game play between goals allowed.

-Miikka Kiprusoff picked up his 22nd career shutout, on Jan.
-9, 2007, as the Calgary Flames 3-0 win over the Wild.
+Miikka Kiprusoff picked up his 22nd career shutout on Jan.
+9, 2007, in the Calgary Flames’ 3-0 win over the Wild.
 He also became the first Finnish-born goaltender in NHL history to win 100 games.
-He retired with 319 wins which are the second-most for a netminder born in Finland, behind only Pekka Rinne.
+He retired with 319 wins, the second-most for a netminder born in Finland, behind only Pekka Rinne.

 Old School Memories

-When the NHL started the inaugural 1917-18 season, it was illegal for a goaltender to leave their feet while making a save.
+When the NHL started the inaugural 1917-18 season, it was illegal for goaltenders to leave their feet while making a save.
 Any infraction led to a minor penalty.
 On Jan.
 9, 1918, the league changed this rule less than three weeks after the season began.
 While the rule was in place, teams combined for 12.2 goals per game.
-After the change, goals go down to 8.9 per night.
+After the change, goals went down to 8.9 per night.

-The Bruins set an NHL record, on Jan.
+The Bruins set an NHL record on Jan.
 9, 1930, by winning their 14th straight game with a 4-3 victory over the Pittsburgh Pirates.
-This remains the league record until the New York Islanders won 15 games in a row during the 1981-82 season.
+This remained the league record until the New York Islanders won 15 games in a row during the 1981-82 season.

-Johnny Gottselig became the first player in NHL history to score four goals in a game and account for all the goals scored by his team, on Jan.
-9, 1936, in the Blackhawks in a 4-1 win at the New York Americans.
+On Jan.
+9, 1936, Johnny Gottselig became the first player in NHL history to score four goals in a game and account for all the goals scored by his team in the Blackhawks 4-1 win at the New York Americans.

 Four years later, on Jan.
 9, 1958, Olmstead had a goal and four assists in another big win over the Blackhawks.
 Bernie Geoffrion had a hat trick and two assists in the Habs’ 11-2 victory.